Transgender Jewish Writer to Give Ithaca College Presentations

 For more information, contact Rebecca Lesses, associate professor and coordinator of Jewish studies, at (607) 274-3556 or email@example.com.

-Originally published in Media Relations: Transgender Jewish Writer to Give Ithaca College Presentations.
+Originally published in IC News: Transgender Jewish Writer to Give Ithaca College Presentations.